seladb/PcapPlusPlus/README.md

 - Designed to be lightweight and efficient
 - Support for **DPDK** fast packet processing engine which enables packet capturing and transmition in line rate using kernel bypass
 - Support for ntop's **PF_RING** packet capturing engine that dramatically improves the packet capture speed
-- Support for many protocols, including HTTP protocol parsing and editing
+- Support for many protocols, including HTTP protocol parsing and editing and SSL/TLS parsing
 - Support for Remote Capture capabilities on Windows (using RPCAP protocol supported in WinPcap)
 - Vast object-oriented filtering mechanism that makes libpcap filters a lot more user-friendly (no need to know the exact filter string to use)